-We have audited the accompanying Ind AS financial statements of Gini Silk Mills Limited (“the Company”), which comprise the Balance Sheet as at 31st March 2024, the Statement of Profit and Loss (including Other Comprehensive Income), the Cash Flow Statement and the Statement of changes in Equity for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of Gini Silk Mills Limited (“the Company”), which comprises the Balance Sheet as at March 31, 2025, the Statement of Profit and Loss (including Other Comprehensive Income), the Cash Flow Statement and the Statement of Changes in Equity for the year then ended on that date, and notes to the financial statements, including a summary of the material accounting policies and other explanatory information (hereinafter referred to as “ Standalone Financial Statements”).

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Ind AS financial statements give the information required by the Companies Act, 2013, as amended (“the Act”) in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India including Indian Accounting Standards (‘Ind AS') specified under section 133 of the Act, of the state of affairs of the Company as at March 31,2024, and total comprehensive income (Comprising of Profit for the year and other comprehensive income), its cash flows and changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Companies Act, 2013 ('the Act') in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31st, 2025, and its profit, total comprehensive income, its cash flows and the change in equity for the year ended on that date.

 Basis for Opinion